snowplow/scala-forex/README.md

 #### 3.2.6 Specific EOD rate

-Conversion using the EOD rate for a specific date _(cacheing available)_, note that GBP is set to the base currency:
+Conversion using the EOD rate for a specific date _(cacheing available)_:

 ```scala
 import org.joda.time.DateTime